-They questioned me about the degree of serveilance of the Atomic Energy Commission commissioners on the NUMEC and the actions of the Commission when the loss of material was reported.
-I described the manner in which the commission operated and the responsibility of the staff in this connection.
+They questioned me about the degree of serveilance of the Atomic Energy Commission commissioners on the NUMEC and the actions of the manner in which the commission operated and the responsibility of the staff in this connection.

 They focussed a good deal on the dispute which the commissioners had with John Mitchell in 1970 when he wanted to deny the upgrading of Shapiro's clearance without granting him due process.